Skip to content

 • "Create a skill for loading data from Jira, using @my-jira-pipeline as an example pipeline.
 All new pipelines loading data from Jira should use the same authentication and connection options."

-In the second example, you can add the my-jira-pipeline orchestration pipeline to the folder that Maia creates containing the SKILL.md file.
-This will prompt Maia to use the example pipeline as additional context when using this skill.
+In the second example, you can add the my-jira-pipeline orchestration pipeline to the folder that Maia AI Agents create containing the SKILL.md file.
+This will prompt Maia AI Agents to use the example pipeline as additional context when using this skill.

 Making skills available at project level๐Ÿ”—